neurocracy/drupal-omnipedia-date/readme.md

   * Requires PHP 8.1.

   * Increases minimum version of [Hook Event Dispatcher](https://www.drupal.org/project/hook_event_dispatcher) to 3.1, removes deprecated code, and adds support for 4.0 which supports Drupal 10.

+* 5.x:

+  * This heavily refactors the underlying functionality of the Timeline service into smaller services, plug-ins, and other classes.
+Most of these don't change backwards compatibility, but a number of parameters and return values have changed slightly.